-Codependency is a dysfunctional relationship pattern in which you rely on your partner for your happiness, approval, and sense of self-identity.
+Codependency is a dysfunctional relationship pattern in which you rely on your romantic partner for your happiness, approval, and sense of self-identity.

 If this sounds like you and you’re in a similar situation, keep reading.
 This article will explain how to stop being codependent, even if you are currently in a codependent relationship.

 Codependency, often known as “relationship addiction,” is an emotional and behavioral disorder that makes it difficult for a person to have a healthy, mutually gratifying relationship.